Nancy Kitka

 For twenty four years, I developed coping skills.
 I finally grew up, took responsibility for my life and entered therapy whenever I felt stuck.
 I made new friends, got married and I learned to sing.
 I talk about what I learned and how I learned it with the hope it will help others.

-I am still married, have two dogs and live in suburbia.
+I am widowed, have two dogs and a cat and live in suburbia.
 Life is good.

 Read about how I did it and what I learned along the way.